-Yes - all trainees will sit in IP.
+Yes – all trainees will gain experience in IP, including a compulsory seat in Patent Litigation.
+You may also experience transactional, advisory and contentious IP in our Brands, CTC Disputes and/or Commercial IP seats.
 This sets our training contract apart as most firms cannot guarantee an IP seat, even those with a strong IP practice.
 Our client secondments for trainees are usually to companies that have brands or technology at their core.

 I like the sound of Bristows but I don't have a science background - does this matter?

 No - don't be put off if you don't have a science degree.
-We are looking to recruit trainees who have strong academic records from a variety of academic backgrounds.
-A science background can definitely help for certain types of technology-based work, but Bristows is not just about technology.
+We’re looking to recruit trainees who have strong academic records from a range of academic backgrounds.
+A science background can definitely help for certain types of work, but is not essential.
 We have lawyers with all kinds of academic backgrounds in all departments of the firm, including our IP department.
-We have excellent teams across the board: in corporate; IT and data protection; real estate; commercial disputes; EU & competition; brands; regulatory; tax; & employment.
-The key to success at Bristows is an appetite for learning and an interest in working for clients in our target sectors, as well as a desire to be a first class lawyer.
+The key to success at Bristows is an appetite for learning and an interest in working for clients in our target sectors, as well as the drive to be a first-class lawyer.

 How much responsibility do trainees get during their training contract?

 Plenty - this is a particular feature of a training contract at Bristows.
 We recruit up to ten trainees in each trainee intake; this means that no trainee can get lost in a crowd - everyone has to make a real contribution.
 We want our trainees to be eager to take on responsibility, share their ideas and develop their skills.

 Your website mentions client secondments.
 Do all trainees go on secondment?